cambiotraining/unix-shell/materials/xx-environment.md

 ```

-You will notice the output from `$hello_message` is empty.
+The script prints an empty value because `hello_message` is a local variable in the active shell.
-That's because `hello_message` was a **local variable** defined on the active environment, but is not inherited by the environment where the script is executed.
+The script runs in a child process, which does not inherit local variables.

-If you want a variable to be defined globally (i.e. it will be inherited by child processes), then you can use the `export` command:
+Use the `export` command to make a variable available to child processes:

 ```bash
 export hello_message="Hello $USER!"
 ```

-And now:
+Run the script again:

 ```bash
 bash print_hello.sh